-I also found a few contractors from Upwork who do transcription well for less money, but a bit slower when it is not time sensitive, but you have to hunt for them because they get a lot of work from around the world.
+I also found a few contractors from Upwork who do transcription well but are much slower which is okay when it is not time-sensitive, but you have to hunt for them because they get a lot of work from around the world.

 Now back to creating more eBooks based on audio interviews recorded and transcribed.

 Mobile Ordering is not new.
 As soon as Starbucks, Panera and others restaurants started offer mobile ordering, I started using them.
 Often, this is done through a mobile app available on a smartphone which geolocates you to the closest retail locations.

 Why mobile ordering?